aidenchia-taiger/char-recognizer/README.md

 6. Output is concatenated together and post-processed by a language model (not done yet)
 7. All predictions are written to a standard HOCR file format

-Model is written in Keras.
-Please refer to the Confluence [page](https://taiger.atlassian.net/wiki/spaces/NLP/pages/693600765/Word+Recognition+with+Explicit+Character+Segmentation?atlOrigin=eyJpIjoiOTA1YWFmOGUxNDQ4NDk5ZThkZTJlMWUzNTdhNjZlYjYiLCJwIjoiYyJ9) for full explanation.
+Handwriting Recognition Model is a deep Convolutional Neural Network written in Keras.
+Please refer to the Confluence [page](https://taiger.atlassian.net/wiki/spaces/NLP/pages/693600765/Word+Recognition+with+Explicit+Character+Segmentation?atlOrigin=eyJpIjoiOTA1YWFmOGUxNDQ4NDk5ZThkZTJlMWUzNTdhNjZlYjYiLCJwIjoiYyJ9) for a full explanation.

 ## Getting Started
 ---